Strategic Partnership - Nepal International Theatre Festival 2019

-Disability is a topic that has been discussed about extensively in Nepali theatre, but unfortunately, while plays around disability issues have been produced in the past, almost none of them saw the direct involvement of disabled people in production.
-Also, during pre-production, there are hardly any disabled characters that are developed for stage.
-The ones that are created by non-disabled people, are often portrayed to symbolise weakness, sympathy or for comic relief.
-The panel discussion brought together an artist, a producer and a disability organisation professional to talk about how hands on inclusivity could be brought about in Nepali theatre and how it could be made more accessible to disabled people.
+Disability is a topic that has been discussed extensively in Nepali theatre, but unfortunately, while plays around disability issues have been produced in the past, almost none of them saw the direct involvement of disabled people in production.
+Also, during pre-production, there are hardly any disabled characters that are developed for the stage.
+The ones that are created by non-disabled people are often portrayed to symbolise weakness, sympathy, or for comic relief.
+The panel discussion brought together an artist, a producer, and a disability organisation professional to talk about how hands-on inclusivity could be brought about in Nepali theatre and how it could be made more accessible to disabled people.

 Dayahang Rai - film actor/theatre director

 Manish Prasai - National Federation of the Disabled Nepal